2026 Surgical Information Systems Guide to ASC Billing and RCM

 When assessing potential consulting partners, prioritize these key attributes:

-• Integrated technology solutions: The best firms leverage technology that connects seamlessly with your EHR and billing systems, promoting transparency and streamlining workflows from claim submission to payment.
+• Integrated technology platforms: Prioritize firms that utilize software connecting seamlessly with your clinical systems to ensure transparency from claim submission to payment.

-• Quality assurance (QA) programs: Comprehensive QA at every revenue cycle stage helps prevent denials and payment delays, safeguarding your financial outcomes.
+• Quality assurance (QA) programs: Implement rigorous, multi-stage audits at every stage of the revenue cycle to prevent denials and payment delays.

 Ultimately, your partner should act as a dedicated extension of your own team, driven by your center’s long-term success.

-👉 Related reading: What You Need in a Revenue Cycle Consulting Firm
+👉 Review our comprehensive guide on What You Need in an ASC Revenue Cycle Consulting Firm for a full evaluation checklist.

 Selecting an effective billing software platform is vital for success in today's surgical environment.
 Your solution must deliver more than standard claims generation; it should empower your team to manage, monitor, and enhance every aspect of your ASC's revenue cycle performance.